tsmaster/raymarch/readme.md

     - https://en.wikipedia.org/wiki/Bidirectional_reflectance_distribution_function
   - BSDF - surface descriptions including BRDF (reflection) and BTDF (transmission)
     - https://math.hws.edu/graphicsbook/c8/s2.html
-- lights
-  - cone
-  - lights probably have position/direction
-  - lights probably have a color
-  - lights may have some sort of intensity/falloff
-  - intensity for diffuse (should this be on lights?)
-  - intensity for specular (should this be on lights?)
 - simplex(?) noise https://docs.rs/noise/latest/noise/
 - fog
 - GLTF loading